 - Defended Fair Debt Collection Practices Act class action claims against leading credit card issuer arising from alleged misleading statements concerning credit card issuers’ obligation to file 1099 forms with the Internal Revenue Service.

 - Obtained dismissal on the pleadings of class action claims for negligence and breach of fiduciary duty brought against indenture trustee by holders of $160 million in municipal bonds.
 Claims arose from alleged failure to properly invest trust assets following the 2008 financial crisis.

 - Prosecuted interpleader claims by institutional investor for payment of $150 million in commercial paper notes issued by failed structured investment vehicle (Victoria Finance, Ltd.).
 Favorable settlement following discovery against SIV’s collateral trustee, investment advisers and transaction counsel.

 - Defended nation’s largest commercial lender against $125 million fraudulent conveyance/leveraged buyout suit by unsecured creditors of national home improvement chain.
 Obtained judgment in favor of client after bench trial in the District of Delaware.
 Subsequently prevailed on appeal.

 Clay has litigated multiple disputes involving renewable energy projects, including:

-- Prosecuting suit by Indiana wind energy producer against the country’s largest utility based on breach of 20-year purchase power agreement.
-Suit arises from utility’s effort to curtail wind producer’s energy output after decline in market price for electricity.
-Obtained judgment by Seventh Circuit in favor of client on all liability issues.
+- Prosecuted suit brought by Indiana wind energy producer against the country’s largest utility based on breach of 20-year purchase power agreement.
+Negotiated advantageous settlement after Seventh Circuit granted summary judgment for client on all liability issues.